Support #1968

 ctmodel does not integrate over the energy bins but evaluates a model at the centre of the energy bin.
 You have chosen a linear energy range between 85 GeV and 200 TeV, hence the model is evaluated at 100 TeV.
 What you need to do is to evaluate the model for a sufficiently large number of energy bins, and then sum the model counts over all energy bins.
 I’d also recommend to use logarithmical binning for that.

-#2 Updated by Kelley-Hoskins Nathan about 7 years ago
+#2 Updated by Kelley-Hoskins Nathan over 7 years ago

 Ah, that makes sense.
 I thought it was doing some kind of integration for each energy bin.